Wonderful subgroups of reductive groups and spherical systems: Introduction

+We propose two series of such results.
+The first is described in \S\ref{s:fromto}, and extracts information on $H$ only from combinatorial properties of $\s$.
+This approach works in great generality, but is yet unable to provide a complete description of $H$.
+More precisely, our results can be applied even if $\s$ is not assumed to be geometrically realizable, but in this case they do not provide a candidate for $H$.
+A Levi part of $H$ (as already pointed out in \cite{Lo07}), can be determined using the classification of reductive spherical subgroups of $G$ and the knowledge of their spherical $G$-systems (\cite{BP11p3}).
+The unipotent radical of $H$ is more elusive, we only outline a possible strategy to determine it.

+The second series of results is developed in \S\S\ref{s:fiberprod}--\ref{s:tails}.
+Here we analyze the relationship between $\s$, certain of its quotients, and the relative wonderful subgroups.
+We prove that under certain circumstances the geometric realizability of $\s$ is a consequence of the geometric realizability of these quotients, and we produce at the same time a precise description for $H$.

-We also review some results that were already known, always about the relationship between spherical systems and wonderful subgroups.
-We refine the results of \cite{Lu01} on fiber products of wonderful varieties, and discuss the so-called projective fibrations (see \cite[\S3.6]{Lu01}) without restrictions on $G$ as a particular case of a more general situation: {\em quotients of higher defect}.
+We also review some results from \cite{Lu01}, refining in particular those on fiber products of wonderful varieties.
+We discuss the so-called projective fibrations (see \cite[\S3.6]{Lu01}) without restrictions on the acting group $G$ as a particular case of a more general situation: {\em quotients of higher defect}.

-All our work leads to the definition of {\em primitive} spherical systems, a direct generalization of the notion defined in \cite{Lu01} and subsequent works.

-The corresponding wonderful varieties, called again {\em primitive}, play a significative role in the theory.
+The above mentioned constructions lead to the definition of {\em primitive} spherical systems, a direct generalization of the notion defined in \cite{Lu01} and subsequent works.
+The wonderful varieties corresponding to primitive spherical systems, called again {\em primitive}, play a significative role in the theory.
 In an analogy with representation theory they would correspond to indecomposable representations.
 In addition, the smaller class of primitive varieties admitting no quotient of higher defect would correspond to simple representations.

-Primitive spherical systems can also be used to provide a proof of the existence part of Luna's conjecture, in the same spirit of \cite{Lu01}.
-Namely, we prove that Luna's conjecture follows from case-by-case analysis on primitive spherical systems without quotients of higher defect.
-This will be the subject of forthcoming papers.
+Primitive spherical systems can be used to provide a proof of the existence part of Luna's conjecture, in the same spirit of \cite{Lu01}.
+Namely, we prove that the conjecture follows from a case-by-case analysis on the primitive spherical systems without quotients of higher defect.
+This case-by-case analysis is the subject of \cite{BP11p2}.